DeckofAdventures/TheGame/1_Mechanics/03_CharacterCreation.md

 ## Using Experience Points

 Both at character creation (4) and at the GM's discretion for each level up (3), you are awarded Experience Points.
-These can be spent to gain additional Powers, boost an Attribute, a Skill, add to the Spells you know, or remove a Vulnerability.
+These can be spent to gain additional Powers, boost an Attribute, a Skill, add to the Powers you know, or remove a Vulnerability.
 Total XP is equal to 1+ (level * 3).

 ### Choose Your Powers